becsully/drugPrices/README.md

 # drugPrices
 a script to compare prescription drug prices

-Prescription drugs are getting more expensive at a rate much faster than inflation.
-This script looks at pricing data from the Centers of Medicare and Medicaid Services and shows how those prices have changed from 2013 to today.
+Prescription drugs are getting more expensive.
+And it's happening much, much faster than inflation.
+This script looks at the average prices that pharmacies are paying to acquire the drugs we buy, and shows how those prices have changed from 2013 to today.
+(The data comes from the Center for Medicare and Medicaid Services.)

-It's a work in progress, but the basic searches run on any computer with basic Python 2.7.
+A basic version of the search will run on any computer with Python 2.7.
 (The only module needed to run the basic search is csv, which is included in Python 2.3+.)

+The bigger version will let users draw graphs of the results to pinpoint how and when prices increased.

 Download the repo and run drugPrices.py to search by a drug's name, or to find all drugs whose prices and price changes fall within your given minimums and maximums.